-- Military Cargo = 100% (governed by Military Cargo Preference Act of 1904)
+- Military Cargo = 100%

-- Civilian Agencies Cargo = at least 50% (governed by Cargo Preference Act of 1954)
+- Civilian Agencies Cargo = at least 50%

-- Agricultural Cargoes = at least 50% (governed by the Cargo Preference Act of 1954)
+- Agricultural Cargo = at least 50%

-- Shipper/cargo interests identify potential cargo move
+- Shipper/cargo interests identify a potential cargo move.

-- Evaluate U.S.-flag carrier responses as to availability and cost
+- Evaluate U.S.-flag carrier responses regarding availability.

-- Book the cargo on a U.S.-flag vessel or contact the Maritime Administration (Phone: (202) 366-4610; Email: firstname.lastname@example.org) for assistance.
+- Book cargo on a U.S.-flag vessel or contact the Maritime Administration for assistance (202-366-4610 or email@example.com).

 Office of Cargo and Commercial Sealift

-MAR-620/Mail Stop 2
+MAR-640/Mail Stop 2

 1200 New Jersey Avenue, SE